zeibura/github-onboarding/vscode_client_2/README.md

 5. A box displays at the top of the screen
 6. Write the mainframe username of the person you want to send the message to in the box.
 **NOTE** The person you send the message to must be logged in to the same mainframe server you put in extension settings
-13. Press enter to send your message
+13. Press enter to send your message.
+You successfully sent a message to an existing user.

 ## Disclaimer